 I love Mathnasium because: It gives students a chance to either catch up or get ahead in a subject that most dislike.
 Since the Mathnasium method is vastly different to that of most schools, students get to understand the material they are learning instead of simply memorizing things in a mind-numbingly boring way.

-Scott Alexander Coffey, Instructor
+Scott Alexander Coffey, Senior Instructor